sferes2/sferes2/README.md

 (you can find a pdf for most of these publications on http://scholar.google.com).

 ### 2016
-- Mengistu, H., Huizinga, J., Mouret, J.-B., & Clune, J..
-The evolutionary origins of hierarchy.
+- Mengistu, H., Huizinga, J., Mouret, J.-B., & Clune, J. The evolutionary origins of hierarchy.
 PLoS Computational Biology, Public Library of Science, 2016, 12 (6),
 - Velez, R., and Clune, J..
 "Identifying Core Functional Networks and Functional Modules within Artificial Neural Networks via Subsets Regression."
 Proceedings of the Genetic and Evolutionary Computation Conference.
 2016.
 - Tarapore, D. Clune, J., Cully, A., and Mouret, J.-B "How Do Different Encodings Influence the Performance of the MAP-Elites Algorithm?"
 Proceedings of the Genetic and Evolutionary Computation Conference.
 2016.
 -  Huizinga J., Mouret J.-B., Clune J. "Does aligning phenotypic and genotypic modularity improve the evolution of neural networks?"
 Proceedings of the Genetic and Evolutionary Computation Conference.
 2016.
 - Norouzzadeh M., Clune J. Neuromodulation improves the evolution of forward models.
 Proceedings of the Genetic and Evolutionary Computation Conference.
 2016.
+- Stanton, C., and Clune J. "Curiosity Search: Producing Generalists by Encouraging Individuals to Continually Explore and Acquire Skills throughout Their Lifetime."
+PloS one 11.9 (2016): e0162235.
+- Nguyen A, Yosinski J, Clune J. Understanding Innovation Engines: Automated Creativity and Improved Stochastic Optimization via Deep Learning.
+Evolutionary Computation.
+2016 Sep;24(3):545-72.

 ### 2015
 - Maestre, Carlos, Antoine Cully, Christophe Gonzales, and Stephane Doncieux.
 "Bootstrapping interactions with objects from raw sensorimotor data: a Novelty Search based approach."
 In IEEE International Conference on Developmental and Learning and on Epigenetic Robotics.
 2015.